Skip to content

 Disposition: 6+

-• School meal register,
+Example(s): School meal register

 Rationale: Common practice

-Primary storage location: Kitchen Management Information System
+Primary storage location: Kitchen management information system

-Other storage location: Secure network folder, Secure cabinet or room at establishment, Offsite storage
+Other storage location: Secure network folder, secure cabinet or room at establishment, offsite storage

 CHILD 11.01: Recording of public examination results